circuitpotato/truth-table-solver/README.md

 # truth_table_solver_2.0.py
 ### Introduction:
-This is a GUI based version of the truth table solver.
+1. This is a GUI based version of the truth table solver.
+2. This GUI can run up to 9 inputs (but I honestly don't reccommend it because too many logic inputs has its disadvantages)

 ### Packages used:
 1. tkinter